-Starting with VirtualBox 4.1, the installer creates the system user group vboxuser during installation for Solaris hosts that support the required USB features for VirtualBox.
-Any system user who is going to use USB devices from VirtualBox guests must be a member of that group.
+Starting with VirtualBox 4.1, the installer creates the system user group vboxuser during installation for Solaris hosts that support the USB features required by VirtualBox.
+Any system user who is going to use USB devices from VirtualBox guests must be a member of this group.
 A user can be made a member of this group through the GUI user/group management or at the command line by executing as root: